genomicsclass/leanpub/manuscript/random_variables.md

 #### Histograms

 The `ecdf` function is a function that returns a function that is not typical.
-For that reason, we won't it discuss further here.
-Furthermore, the ecdf is actually not as popular as histograms, which give us the same information, but show us the proportion of values in intervals:
+For that reason, we won't discuss it further here.
+Furthermore, the `ecdf` is actually not as popular as histograms, which give us the same information, but show us the proportion of values in intervals:

 {$$} \mbox{Pr}(a \leq x \leq b) = F(b) - F(a) {/$$}